 What some personal trainers may not realize is how important another type of preparation can be: for those dedicated to the health and safety of their clients, obtaining the right insurance coverage is an absolute must.

-1) What type of insurance do I need?
+1. What type of insurance do I need as a personal trainer?

-General Liability insurance is designed to provide protection for accidents that occur on the job that result in bodily injury or property damage.
+At a minimum, personal trainers need at least general liability and professional liability insurance.
+General liability insurance is designed to provide protection from the financial consequences of accidents that occur on the job that result in bodily injury or property damage.

 For personal trainers, these types of accidents are all too common: for example, a client may trip over weights that have been left out from an earlier training session, lose balance and fall off a treadmill, or use a weight machine in which the pin has not been properly inserted and causes an injury.
 In each of these cases, you as the personal trainer may be liable for any resulting injuries.

 General liability also provides coverage for claims of third-party property damage.
 That property could be owned by your client, a fellow trainer exercising at the gym, or a complete stranger.
 If something gets damaged or broken as a result of your work, they could sue you.
 Finally, general liability provides protection against claims of personal and advertising injury, such as copyright infringement against one of your competitors.